 While there is a large number of participants in the market with different goals and motives, we can generally place them into a few categories to understand more easily how the FX market functions.

 The FX (foreign exchange) market is the largest financial market in the world.
-Banks, commercial companies, hedge funds, central banks and individual speculators participate in it and exchange currencies on a daily basis for both speculative and hedging purposes.
+Banks, commercial companies, hedge funds, central banks, and individual speculators participate in it and exchange currencies on a daily basis for both speculative and hedging purposes.

 According to the latest survey conducted by the Bank of International Settlements (BIS), the daily turnover in the OTC FX market stood at $6.6 trillion in 2019 (vs. $5.1 trillion in 2016).
 The U.S. Dollar was the most traded currency - being on one side of 88% of all transactions.
 The Greenback was followed by the Euro at 32% and the Japanese Yen.

-London was the top spot for forex trading, followed by New York City, Singapore, Hong Kong and Tokyo.
+London was the top spot for forex trading, followed by New York City, Singapore, Hong Kong, and Tokyo.

 See below a list of the major players who are trading in the foreign exchange market every day:

-Commercial banks do not only help their customers facilitate their trades, but also participate in the market as speculators.
+Commercial banks do not only help their customers facilitate their trades but also participate in the market as speculators.
 Those desks are known as "proprietary trading desks" and the mission of the prop traders is to make a profit for the bank.
-Following the financial crisis of 2008, banks have become more risk-averse and prop trading dwindled.
+Following the financial crisis of 2008, banks have become more risk-averse, and prop trading dwindled.
 However, it can still be found within the banks, especially in countries with less regulatory restrictions.

-Commercial banks are amongst the best informed market players, simply due to the infrastructure, amount of capital available and perhaps most importantly - their knowledge about the market.
+Commercial banks are amongst the best-informed market players, simply due to the infrastructure, amount of capital available, and perhaps most importantly - their knowledge about the market.
 Commercial banks can see a significant amount of flow going through the market - from central banks to hedge funds and investment funds.
 This information gives them a significant advantage.

 Hedge funds are the most prominent members of the group of speculators.
 While there are several types of hedge funds, the ones that are most active in the FX market are the global macro funds and the currency funds.
 Macro funds trade in many markets globally, while currency funds are focused on opportunities in the FX market.
 Hedge funds can handle huge positions in the market and are important participants.

 Many traders are probably familiar with the story of how George Soros broke the Bank of England in 1992.
-While the hedge fund industry has changed a lot since then, they still can have a large impact on markets, especially when many of those funds go after the same trade.
+While the hedge fund industry has changed a lot since then, it still can have a large impact on markets, especially when many of those funds go after the same trade.
 This category also includes some smaller participants, like CTAs and system funds.

-Individual traders who usually access the market through a retail broker, but may also use a prime broker if they have the necessary capital.
+Individual traders usually access the market through a retail broker, but may also use a prime broker if they have the necessary capital.
 Given the small amount of money needed to open a trading account, retail traders have access to utilise leverage.

 It is difficult to estimate the volume of global retail trading, but from the same survey conducted by the Bank of International Settlementslatest in April 2019, $201 million was traded by retail traders.
 Volumes have been steadily rising and this trend is unlikely to change soon, as the currency market remains very attractive for individual traders.

-Firms that offer liquidity, leverage and supporting services to other market participants.
+Firms that offer liquidity, leverage, and supporting services to other market participants.
 Most major banks have prime brokerage operations, but there are also non-bank prime brokers active in the business.
 The clients of prime brokers are usually other institutional participants, but in some cases, an individual trader can also use a PB, if he meets the requirement set by the broker.

-Firms that hire individual traders to trade the company’s money and give them in return a certain share of the profits they have realised.
-The trader can benefit from professional tools that would be too expensive to purchase as an individual, a network of fellow professional traders and capital allocation that can easily reach seven-figure amounts for successful traders.
+Firms hire individual traders to trade the company’s money and give them in return a certain share of the profits they have realised.
+The trader can benefit from professional tools that would be too expensive to purchase as an individual, a network of fellow professional traders, and capital allocation that can easily reach seven-figure amounts for successful traders.

-Companies specialising in money transferring were able to significantly gain market share in the past 10 years.
+Companies specialising in money transferring have been able to significantly gain market share in the past 10 years.
 This was primarily driven by digitalisation and consumers becoming more informed.
 They are often able to beat the exchange rates offered by traditional banks, and given that remittances by foreign workers have a large impact on the economy of certain developing countries, their significance is growing.
 Money transfer companies generally do not engage in speculative trading.